Field Guide

 Tall trumpet-shaped pitchers from eastern North American bogs.
 Hardy outdoor garden plants with winter dormancy.

-Calathea freddy
+Calathea dottie

 10 species